• Home

 Step 1: Pressure cook the chicken

-When the timer goes off, carefully do a quick release by flipping the valve from sealing to venting.
-Use a folded towel or oven mitt to protect your hand — that steam is hot and comes out fast.
+When the timer goes off, pay attention to do a quick release by flipping the valve from sealing to venting.
+Use a folded towel or oven mitt to to vent the steam because hot steam comes out quickly.
+The pressure will be fully released and the float valve will drop, which means you can open the lid.

 Step 2: Make the sauce

-While the chicken is pressure cooking (or right after — it only takes a minute), whisk together the sauce in a bowl: pineapple juice, soy sauce, tomato paste, brown sugar, ginger, and garlic.
-Whisk until the sugar is mostly dissolved and everything is combined.
+Combine the ingredients for the sauce while the chicken is being pressure cooked (or right after, it takes a minute).
+The sauce ingredients are: pineapple juice, soy sauce, tomato paste, brown sugar, ginger, and garlic.
+Whisk until combined and the sugar is mostly dissolved.
+Set aside.

 Step 3: Sauté the sauce into the chicken

-Switch the Instant Pot to sauté mode.
-Pour the sauce mixture directly over the chicken in the pot and stir to coat everything.
+Set the Instant Pot to sauté mode.
+Pour the sauce mixture over the chicken in the pot and stir to coat everything.
+Allow to cook on sauté mode, stirring every minute, for about 5-7 minutes.
+The sauce will begin to bubble and thicken to a glossy finish, and coat the chicken.

-Add the pepper now and stir it in.
-Taste the sauce — if it’s too sweet for you, a tiny splash more soy sauce will bring it back into balance.
+Add the pepper now and mix it in.
+Try the sauce; if it is too sweet, then a dash of soy sauce will help balance it.

 Sauce thickening around the chicken in the instant pot during saute mode